LaihoE/autovec-utf8-validation/README.md

 # Autovectorized utf8 validator
 Godbolt: https://rust.godbolt.org/z/qrabTh3d3

 Autovectorized utf-8 validator in 100% safe rust.
-This algorithm is ment for non-ascii text.
+This algorithm is meant for non-ascii text.
 Ascii fast paths can be built on top of this.

 ### Run bench
 ```